rorosaurus/hidden-konami-js/README.md

 This fork aims to solve these complaints by:
 * Enabling the customization of patterns
+* Hiding the desired input pattern and the secret function
  * Verifying a hash of the desired input pattern, not the pattern itself directly
  * The secret function is hidden in a new .js file, whose location is only revealed after the correct input is received

 ## Why would you want that?